tusharathawale/UCV/README.md

 This repo contains some code that use the vtk-m to implement the uncertainty algorithm.

+The original name is the UCV, the updated name might be UVM (uncertianty visualizatio based on vkt-m), which might be more make sense.

 ### Build

 install example on ubuntu machine: